apacheignite/documentation/sql/sql-queries.md

 However, the data, as well as indexes, are always stored on the Ignite Data Grid side.
 Additionally, Ignite executes queries in a distributed and fault-tolerant manner which is not supported by H2.

-In principle, there are two main ways of how a query is executed by Apache Ignite SQL Grid:
+Theoretically, Ignite SQL Grid executes queries in two ways:

-First, if a query is executed against a `REPLICATED` cache on a node where the cache is deployed then Ignite assumes that all the data is available locally and will run a simple local SQL query passing it directly to H2 database engine.
+First, if a query is executed against a `REPLICATED` cache on a node where the cache is deployed, then Ignite assumes that all the data is available locally and will run a simple local SQL query passing it directly to the H2 database engine.
 The same execution flow is true for `LOCAL` caches.
 [block:callout]
 {
   "type": "info",